-Second, art therapy (Rubin, 2016; Slayton et al., 2010) is an example of creative practice used with the goal to instigate action (or behavioural change) and done by the participants.
+Second, art therapy (Rubin, 2016; Slayton et al., 2010) is an example of creative practice used with the goal of instigating action (or behavioural change) and is done by the participants.
 The use of art and creativity in a therapeutic way has been studied extensively (Snyder, 1997; Edwards, 2014), for instance as a post-disaster recovery and healing therapy (e.g. Huss et al., 2016; Zerrudo, 2016; Whittle et al., 2012).
-With regard to droughts and floods more specifically, there is some evidence

-- 105 from Australia that art and music festivals provide an escape from the hardship of prolonged drought, bring the community together, and enhance emotional well-being (Gibson and Connell, 2015).
-Here, the creative activities are used to forget the economic impacts of environmental issues or natural hazards and lessen their social impacts (e.g. feelings of isolation, loss of community, depression, suicide; Gibson and Connell, 2015).
+With regard to droughts and floods more specifically, there is some evidence from Australia that art and music festivals provide an escape from the hardship of prolonged drought, bring the community together, and enhance emotional wellbeing (Gibson and Connell, 2015).
+Here, creative activities are used to forget the economic impacts of environmental issues or natural hazards and lessen their social impacts (e.g. feelings of isolation, loss of community, depression, and suicide; Gibson and Connell, 2015).
 In other examples, psychological impacts are lessened by using artistic processes to more deeply explore feelings and experiences (Whittle et al., 2012).
-In this form of art therapy, traditional - 110 creative methods can be used or new ones chosen by the therapist, and both the doer and the audience are the individual participant or the wider community.
-A review by Rubin (2016) found that there is 'quantifiable data to support the claim that art therapy is effective in treating a variety of symptoms, age groups, and disorders' (Rubin, 2016, p.108).
+In this form of art therapy, traditional creative methods can be used, or new ones chosen by the therapist, and both the doer and the audience are the individual participant or the wider community.
+A review by Rubin (2016) found that there is "quantifiable data to support the claim that art therapy is effective in treating a variety of symptoms, age groups, and disorders" (Rubin, 2016, p.
+108).

 Third, art and creativity can be used as an active process (where new material is created during the research) with the goal of instigating action or behavioural change in the participants in a broader sense.
-This is, for example, studied in education

-- (Bequette, 2007; Silo and Khudu-Petersen, 2016; Cramer et al., 2017) and health (Schmid, 2006).
+This is, for example, studied in education (Bequette, 2007; Silo and Khudu-Petersen, 2016; Cramer et al., 2017) and health (Schmid, 2006).
 In these cases, researchers often have a more active role in guiding the process, sometimes in collaboration with artist(s).
 Again, traditional art forms can be used or built on or new art forms can be proposed by the researcher.
-There is an emerging literature on using art in this way to build social-ecological resilience (Rathwell and Armitage, 2016) or to deal with floods and droughts (Mason, 2015).
-Like in art therapy, the focus is on participants as the audience, but there is more involvement from the researcher in this category. - 120
+There is literature emerging on using art in this way to build social-ecological resilience (Rathwell and Armitage, 2016) or to deal with floods and droughts (Mason, 2015).
+Like in art therapy, the focus is on participants as the audience, but there is more involvement from the researcher in this category.

-In a fourth category, the aim is scientific awareness (or creating new knowledge) and the audience of the creative process are the researchers themselves and the scientific community.
+In a fourth category, the aim is scientific awareness (or creating new knowledge), and the audience of the creative process are the researchers themselves and the scientific community.
 If creative practice is used as research tool, the aim often is to reach deeper layers of people's lived experience of environmental issues or natural hazards (Skains, 2018).
-In this case, the process is used by the researcher(s) as a qualitative data collection method to increase their understanding and knowledge on the topic a voice and to allow the message and emotions to travel beyond those who experienced the event, but there seems to be no empirical research confirming this (Miller and Brockie, 2015).
+In this case, the process is used by the researcher(s) as a qualitative data collection method to increase their understanding and knowledge on the topic (e.g. Kloetzel, 2017; Miller and Brockie, 2015).
+Using art and creativity in this way has been argued to give vulnerable people a voice and to allow the message and emotions to travel beyond those who experienced the event, but there seems to be no empirical research confirming this (Miller and Brockie, 2015).